The Civil War started and ended at the same guy’s house

 Wilmer McLean, whose eyes definitely look a little tired.

-During the fighting, a Union cannonball came crashing down McLean’s chimney, into his fireplace.
-Beauregard later wrote: “A comical effect of this artillery fight was the destruction of the dinner of myself and staff by a Federal shell that fell into the fire-place of my headquarters at the McLean House.”
+During the fighting at Bull Run/Manassas, a Union cannonball came crashing down McLean’s chimney, into his fireplace, shattering the mantle into chunks of brick and mortar, while the general staff was, apparently, having a meal.
+Beauregard later wrote: “A comical effect of this artillery fight was the destruction of the dinner of myself and staff by a Federal shell that fell into the fireplace of my headquarters at the McLean House.”

 Somewhere, an unknown Union artilleryman is the greatest shot OF ALL TIME.

-McLean served in the Virginia militia but was too old to return to military service for either army.
-He was a merchant-trader for the Confederate Army, but operating his business so close to the Union lines was hazardous, so after that first battle, he moved his family south…to a small area called Appomattox Court House.
+McLean served in the Virginia militia but was too old to return to military service for either army by the time the Civil War rolled around, so he didn’t fight for either side.
+He became a merchant-trader for the Confederate Army, but operating his business so close to the Union lines was hazardous, so after that first battle, he moved his family south… to a small area called Appomattox Court House.